opnfv/functest/docs/testing/developer/devguide/index.rst

 You can use the API `[13]`_.
 The static declaration is in git `[5]`_

-If you are in a Functest docker container (assuming that the environement has been prepared): just use the CLI.
+If you are in a Functest docker container (assuming that the environment has been prepared): just use the CLI.

 You can get the list per Test cases or by Tier::